vrnayak20/ADSC-x-Southwest-Project/Data/Data_Sources.md

 ## 2. Access Method

-The data was accessed via a secure CSV file provided for the **ADSC x Southwest collaborative project**.
-The raw data is stored locally within the `Data/` directory (git-ignored for privacy) and loaded into the training pipeline using `pandas`.
+The data was accessed via a secure CSV export provided for the **ADSC x Southwest collaborative project**.
+Raw source files are stored locally inside the `Data/` directory (these raw files should remain private / excluded from distribution where appropriate).

 ## 3. Data Structure